Connecting Texans

 TCEQ asked whether oil and gas companies should be allowed to spread treated produced water on Texas land.
 Forty-six people wrote in.
 We read them and pulled out what each person said.

-Zero commenters supported the rule outright.
+Zero commenters supported the rule outright (as of 2026/06/15 at 1:30 pm).
 Nearly everyone was concerned or hostile.
 Texans don’t want this wastewater on their land or in their water.

 Browse the comments below.
 See the breakdown by stance and topic, and read the original letters yourself.